-Laparoscopic anti-reflux surgery (commonly referred to as Laparoscopic Nissen Fundoplication) involves reinforcing the “valve” between the esophagus and the stomach by wrapping the upper portion of the stomach around the lowest portion of the esophagus – much the way a bun wraps around a hot dog.
+Laparoscopic anti-reflux surgery (commonly referred to as Laparoscopic Nissen or Toupet Fundoplication) involves reinforcing the “valve” between the esophagus and the stomach by wrapping the upper portion of the stomach around the lowest portion of the esophagus – much the way a bun wraps around a hot dog.

 Other Surgical Details

 The operation for reflux generally takes approximately 2 hours and requires an overnight stay in the hospital.
 Most people leave the hospital the next day.

 Patients generally return to work an average of 3 to 7 days after surgery, depending on their pain and level of discomfort.